spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 To allow users or whole homeservers you type /plain @draupnir-main:example.com allow `target` and target can be either a MXID or a wildcard like `@*:example.com` to allow all users on example.com to register.
 We use /plain to force the client to not attempt to mess with this command as it can break Wildcard commands especially.

-### How to provision a D4A once you are allowed to.
+### How to provision a D4A once you are allowed to

 Open a DM with @draupnir-main:example.com and if using an Element client send a message into this DM to finalise creating it.
 The bot will reject this invite and you will shortly get invited to the Draupnir control room for your newly provisioned Draupnir.
 From here its just a normal Draupnir experience.